Cloudflare offers several options to enable SSL within the panel. This article is an overview of how to enable SSL for a Cloudflare-enabled domain.

 - Use the Cloudflare dashboard to enable Full SSL (or Full SSL Strict) on your domain.

-Only a professionally-signed certificate will work for Cloudflare’s Full SSL (Strict) setup.
+Only a professionally-signed or 'Let's Encrypt' certificate will work with Cloudflare’s Full SSL (Strict) setup.